ministryofjustice/hmpps-arns-assessment-platform-ui/packages/form-engine/docs/using-iterators.md

 ## Overview

 Iterators provide a composable way to perform per-item operations on collections.
-They allow you to filter, transform, and search through arrays of data using `Item()` references to access each element during iteration.
+They allow you to filter, transform, and search through arrays or objects using `Item()` references to access each element during iteration.

-Iterators are used with the `.each()` method on any reference or expression that evaluates to an array.
+Iterators are used with the `.each()` method on any reference or expression that evaluates to an array or object.
 Multiple iterators can be chained together, and the result can be further processed with `.pipe()` for whole-array transformations.

+When iterating over objects, use `Item().key()` to access the property name and `Item().path()` to access the value's properties.

 ## Core Concepts